mykealw/fs-journal/quizzes/week06.md

 **2.** What is the difference between a vue `component` and `page`?
 <!-- enter you answer in the space below -->
 ```
+A page is the total application currently on the DOM (often times made of many componets).
+A componet is a self sufficient element that can be displayed on the page.

 ```
 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->
 ```
+v-for.
+This is the new school for each we used to use.
 ```
 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->
 ```
+template- this is where we put the html --
+script- this is where we do the JS logic and functions --
+style- where we make it pretty.
 ```
 **5.** What does the `L` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->